shuang886/ChoplifterReverse/README.md

 Thanks Dan, for writing one of the best games on the platform, and I hope you don't mind that I did this to it.

+### Fork note:

+I branched off of Quinn's excellent work and extracted the image assets from the CHOPGFX binary blob into individual PNGs, and wrote a Python script to compile the extracted PNGs back into a blob.
+This means you can modify the extracted assets and build the game with those changes.
+More information in the README inside the Resources directory. - Steven